 At eight to ten weeks, a puppy can experience real fear involving everyday objects and experiences.
 During this stage, a puppy needs support and positive reinforcement

 Enhancing responses, advancing social skills with littermates (proper contact), and investigating the surroundings and items takes place from nine to twelve weeks.
-This is a good time to begin elementary training as a puppy will begin to focus on people.
+This is a good time to begin training as a puppy will begin to focus on the people around them.

 26th December.
 The pups are off and ready for their new homes.
 Where did the time go?